 When Snoring Becomes a Problem

-These are all signs that you have a snoring problem.
-Why do we call it a problem?
-For one, it’s disruptive – maybe not for you, but certainly for anyone who has to sleep in the same room (or house) as you.
-Secondly, snoring may also be the primary sign in deeper underlying condition that can impact your quality of life.
+Do you notice your partner wearing earplugs to avoid the sound of your nightly snoring?
+Is your snoring a common joke among family members?
+These signs indicate that you may have a snoring problem.
+Why is it a problem?
+For one, it’s disruptive—not only for you but also for anyone who has to share a room or house with you.
+Additionally, snoring could be a sign of an underlying condition that can affect your quality of life.

 Find Out Cause of Snoring

 For example, excessive snoring is one of the primary signs of obstructive sleep apnea (OSA), which is when you repeatedly stop breathing at night.
-OSA has significant long term effects on your health, such as:
+OSA has significant long-term effects on your health, such as:

-• Lower life expectancy
+- Lower life expectancy

-• Lower quality of life in nearly all areas (cognitive ability, mood, stress levels, etc.)
+- Lower quality of life in nearly all areas (cognitive ability, mood, stress levels, etc.)

-• Lower performance in nearly all areas of life
+- Lower performance in nearly all areas of life

-• Increased risk of many heart-related diseases
+- Increased risk of many heart-related diseases

 Obesity can also be a primary factor in your snoring, as it narrows the breathing canal, and cutting weight may also cut decibels off of your snoring intensity.